openeuropa/oe_theme/README.md

 To learn more about EC/EU families and ECL branding visit the [ECL website](https://ec.europa.eu/component-library).

+### Upgrade to 2.17.0

+#### Dropdown UI pattern

+In 2.17.0 we dropped support for the `Dropdown` pattern, which will be removed in the next major version.
+The pattern is still available, albeit hidden on the pattern overview page.
+The new `Dropdown` pattern is based on the ECL Expandable component and should work as a drop-in replacement of the old one.

 ### Upgrade to 2.15.0

 #### Social media links pattern